Faryion Wardrip: Debra Taylor

 Two months after he murdered Toni Gibbs, Wardrip traveled to Fort Worth, Texas, with the intention of looking for a job.
 In Fort Worth, he met 25 year old Debra Sue Taylor (née Huie), in the early morning hours of March 24, 1985 while at a bar on East Lancaster Street.
-Derbra Taylor had been at the bar with her husband Ken Taylor, but Ken left early because he was tired.
+Debra Taylor had been at the bar with her husband Ken Taylor, but Ken left early because he was tired.
 Debra remained at the bar.
 Wardrip approached Taylor and asked her to dance.
 She accepted his request, and the two spent time together in the club.

 Waldrip then asked to drive Taylor home, which she agreed to.
 While outside, Wardrip attempted to make sexual advances, which were rejected by Taylor.
 This rejection infuriated Wardrip, and he killed Taylor, leaving her body at a construction site in east Fort Worth.
 When Debra failed to return home by the next morning, she was reported missing by her husband.
 Her body was found by two construction workers on March 29, 1985.
-Taylor's murder was not believed to be related to the other four cases, until Wardrip confessed during questioning after his 1999 arrest.
+Taylor's murder was not thought to be related to the other four cases until Wardrip confessed during questioning after his 1999 arrest.

 Prior to Wardrip's confession, Taylor's husband was believed to be the culprit.
 He had passed three polygraph tests but was still considered a suspect by police.
 Suspicions about Taylor had "destroyed his life" as members of his own and his wife's family "turned against him".

-Taylor was buried at Shannon Rose Hill Memorial Park in Fort Worth; date of death is listed as March 24, 1985.
+Taylor was buried at Shannon Rose Hill Memorial Park in Fort Worth; her date of death is listed as March 24, 1985.

 Ellen Blau

-On September 20, 1985, Wardrip abducted 21 year old Ellen Blau in Wichita Falls, Kansas The abduction occurred as Blau was walking alone to her vehicle, after leaving her evening job as a waitress.
+On September 20, 1985, Wardrip abducted 21 year old Ellen Blau in Wichita Falls, Texas.
+The abduction occurred as Blau was walking alone to her vehicle, after leaving her evening job as a waitress.
 She was also a student at Midwestern State University in Wichita Falls.
 Once abducted, Wardrip forced Blau to drive to a secluded area where he eventually killed her by strangulation.
 He stated in a Cold Case Files episode that he had broken her neck.
 Leaving her body in the secluded area, Waldrip drove Blau's car back into Wichita Falls and abandoned it along with her purse.
 Her blood was also discovered on the inside of the vehicle.
 A county road crew employee found Blau's body in a field in Wichita County on October 10, 1985.

-Once her body was found, it was in a very advanced state of decomposition, to the point where she could only be identified by comparing dental records.
+When her body was found, it was in a very advanced state of decomposition, to the point where she could only be identified by comparing dental records.
 She may have been sexually assaulted, as her underwear had been pulled down, but the condition of her remains prevented accurate analysis.
 No semen samples were available.
 One of her friends had lived in the same apartment complex as Wardrip and had stated that she felt uncomfortable around him.

-Blau was buried at Bnai Jacob Memorial Park in New Haven, Connecticut; date of death is listed as September 20, 1985.
+Blau was buried at Bnai Jacob Memorial Park in New Haven, Connecticut; her date of death is listed as September 20, 1985.